Chapter 17 Portfolio Tasks

 17.2 The data

-The data you have been provided with can be found here, it is also on blackboard should the download link prove troublesome.
-Go to the Workbook and Data Sets folder in the Data Sciences Learning Module in your Skills module blackboard page, the file is called catfish_parasite_data.csv.
+The data you have been provided with can be found on blackboard.
+Go to the Data Sets folder in the Data Sciences Learning Module in your Skills module blackboard page, the file is called catfish_parasite_data.csv

 The data consist of four variables;